Norwich: Westminster

 Since 1298 Norwich has returned two members of Parliament to the House of Commons.
 Until 1950 the city was an undivided constituency, returning two MPs.
 Since that date, the area has been two single-member constituencies: Norwich North and Norwich South.
 Both proved to be marginal seats in recent elections until 2010, switching between the Labour and Conservative parties.

-Norwich North, which includes some rural wards of Broadland District, was held by Labour from 1950 to 1983 when it was gained by the Conservatives.
-Labour regained the seat in 1997, holding it until a by-election in 2009.
-The current MP is the Conservative, Chloe Smith, who held the seat in the 2015 General Election.
+Norwich North, which includes some rural wards of Broadland District such as Hellesdon and Drayton, was held by the Labour Party from 1950 to 1983, when it was gained by the Conservatives.
+Labour regained the seat in 1997, and held it until a by-election in 2009, at which the Conservatives returned to the seat.
+Norwich North remained Conservative until the 2024 general election, when it was won by Labour's Alice Macdonald, who has served as the MP since 4 July 2024.
 Norwich South, which includes part of South Norfolk District, was held by Labour from February 1974 to 1983, when it was gained by the Conservatives.
 John Garrett regained the seat for Labour in 1987.
 Charles Clarke became Labour MP for Norwich South in 1997.
 In the 2010 General Election, Labour lost the seat to the Liberal Democrats, with Simon Wright becoming MP.
 At the 2015 General Election, Clive Lewis regained the seat for Labour.
 In both the 2017 General Election and 2019 General Election, the two incumbent 2015 MPs held their seats.